connexcs/docs/invoice.md

 # Invoice

-You can generate Invoice for your customers by following the steps below.
+You can generate Invoices for your customers by following the steps below.

 1. Click on Management> Customers
 2. Click on the customer name

 ![alt text][new-inv]

-3. On the Main tab click on Dialy under Summary Check the invoice box against the date, you can select multiple dates at one go.
+3. On the Main tab click on Daily under Summary.
+Check the invoice box against the date, you can select multiple dates in one go.
 4. Click on Generate Invoice.

 ![alt text][new-inv-1]

-The Invoice will be generated, this invoice is available for download.
+The Invoice will be generated.
+This invoice is available for download.

 Login to your Connex account and from the side menu look for "Management" and extend.
-From the "Management" submenu items, select "Invoice".
+From the "Management" sub-menu items, select "Invoice".

 ![alt text][invoice-1]